Fast Rotational Sparse Coding: Experiments and Results

 {\bf Classifier.} Our classification approach is as follows.
 First, we learn one sparse dictionary per class from the training images.
 To do this, we split each training image into sliding patches (stride of one pixel).
-For each class, we randomly select 4,000 patches from each associated training image, resulting in a dataset of 80,000 patches for sparse coding.
-After thus learning one dictionary for each class, we use these dictionaries to code every patch from each training image.
+For each class, we randomly select 4,000 of patches from each associated training image resulting in a dataset of 80,000 patches for sparse coding After thus learning one dictionary for each class, we use these dictionaries to code every patch from each training image.
 For each patch, we assign the class label corresponding to the class dictionary that codes the patch with the minimum sum squared error.
 We aggregate these patch-level classifications into a histogram for each training image; this histogram is a 24 by 1 feature vector for each training image.
-To classify a testing image, we form a histogram in the same way and classify the image based on its nearest neighbor in the training set (using the $\chi^2$ distance: $d(a,b) = \sum_{i=1}^{24} (a[i] - b[i])^2/(a[i] + b[i])$).
+To classify a testing image, we form a histogram in the same way and classify the image based on its nearest neighbor in the training set (using the $\chi^2$ distance: $d(a,b) = \sum_{i} (a[i] - b[i])^2/(a[i] + b[i])$).

-We compare three variations of this approach: one using rotational sparse coding, one using standard sparse, and one using standard sparse coding with an augmented training set.
+We compare three variations of this approach: one using standard sparse coding (K-SVD), one using standard sparse coding with an augmented training set (aug-K-SVD), and one using rotational sparse coding (R-K-SVD).
 For the augmented approach, during dictionary learning, each training patch takes a random rotation in the set \{$5^{\circ}$, $10^{\circ}$, $15^{\circ}$, $30^{\circ}$, $45^{\circ}$, $60^{\circ}$, $75^{\circ}$, $90^{\circ}$\}, which mimics the test data.
 This is a common and effective strategy for adding invariance to classifiers (e.g., artificial neural networks); it essentially teaches the classifier that rotations should be ignored.